TheMeteoRain/pm2-crash-demo/README.md

 # pm2-crash-demo

-Sample repository to show how pm2 gives error when using following process file configuration
+Sample repository to show how pm2 gives error when using following process file configuration on windows

 `module.exports = {
   apps: [